dphummel/dphummel.github.io/_posts/2024-10-5-PromptManagement.md

 tags:
 ---
 # Generative AI Prompt Management: Best Practices with GitHub
 Generative AI is quickly growing in use across the United States as a general purpose technology.
 This year 100.1 million people in the US will use generative AI at least once per month, up nearly 900% from 7.8 million in 2022.
-(Source: EMARKETER)

 <p align="center">
   <img src="https://github.com/user-attachments/assets/e7acdb92-7952-4f7a-83a3-afa00ebb20ec"/>